DawsonBodenhamer/Adorable-Hamster-Pets-1.21/README.md

 ---

----

 ## Hat Tip to the Hamster Trailblazers

 Apparently, putting tiny digital rodents into Minecraft is a shared ambition.
 While figuring out how to make these particular fuzzballs look less like sentient bread loaves, the general aesthetic of the **Hamsters mod** by **Starfish Studios** served as an early visual reference point.
-It's a different spin on hamsters, focusing neatly on things like hamster wheels and nap schedules, last seen conquering Minecraft 1.20.1.
+It's a different spin on hamsters, focusing on things like hamster wheels and nap schedules, last seen conquering Minecraft 1.20.1.

 You can check out their handiwork here:

 *    [**Starfish Studios' Hamsters Mod (Modrinth)**](https://modrinth.com/mod/hamsters)
 *    [**Starfish Studios Website**](https://starfish-studios.com/)

 **Standard Procedure Disclaimer:** Just to be clear, **Adorable Hamster Pets** is its own beast (well, rodent).
 All the assets you see here – models, textures, animations, code, questionable sounds – were built independently from the ground up *for this mod*.
-We appreciate the inspiration, went off and did our own thing entirely, and naturally respect their All Rights Reserved license on their assets.
+I appreciate the inspiration, went off and did my own thing entirely, and naturally respect their All Rights Reserved license on their assets.